venkatchittoor/customer-behavior-crew/README.md

 ---

+## Business Impact

+> Complex customer behavior questions typically require a data analyst to query the data and a business analyst to interpret it — two specialists, hours of back-and-forth.
+This crew answers those questions in seconds by routing to the right specialist agent automatically, then synthesizing a unified response.
+A consulting firm in a notebook.

+---

 ## The Leap: From Agent to Crew

 The previous projects in this portfolio — `data-incident-agent` and `pricing-decision-agent` — are single agents.
 One agent observes, reasons, and acts.
 It is a generalist.